MicrosoftDX/DeviceSilhouette/Documentation/deployment.md

 # Deploy to production

-## Create requiered resorces in Azure
+## Create required resources in Azure

 In order to deploy Device Silhouette to production, you will have to create the resources in the list below.
 Follow the links provided and create those resources.
 Make sure to create all resources in the same location.